 ‘A locked Jumanji hadn’t been broken, you will step back more than your token’

 Near the end of the day we put the whole dance together and practised it loads.
 The end performance went really well and the parents loved it.
-It’s so nice to be able to do a performance at the end of the day, as the children get such a sense of achievement and pride in what they have created, so it’s great when they can show it to others.
+It’s so nice to be able to do a performance at the end of the day.
+The children get such a sense of achievement and pride in what they have created, so it’s great when they can show it to others.

 The style of dance we did is called Contemporary dance, which is really expressive.
-Creative dance workshops can be based on any theme or topic, or just be abstract, so it’s the perfect style of dance to use.
+Creative dance workshops can be based on any theme or topic.
+Or it can just be abstract, so it’s the perfect style of dance to use.
 You can learn more about Contemporary dance here.

-We loved Jumanji as a theme for the workshops, and we hope we have given you have some new ideas to create your own dances based on books or board games!
+We loved Jumanji as a theme for the dance workshops.
+We hope we have given you have some new ideas to create your own dances based on books or board games!